andrespgd/Python/README.md

 https://www.dataquest.io/blog/numpy-cheat-sheet/

 # SKLEARN
-sklearn fit and transform - μ and σ https://datascience.stackexchange.com/questions/12321/difference-between-fit-and-fit-transform-in-scikit-learn-models
+* sklearn fit and transform - μ and σ https://datascience.stackexchange.com/questions/12321/difference-between-fit-and-fit-transform-in-scikit-learn-models

-very sklearn's transform's fit() just calculates the parameters (e.g. μμ and σσ in case of StandardScaler) and saves them as an internal objects state.
+* sklearn's transform's fit() just calculates the parameters
+* and saves them as an internal objects state.

-Afterwards, you can call its transform() method to apply the transformation to a particular set of examples.
+* afterwards, you can call its transform() method to apply the transformation to a particular set of examples.

-fit_transform() joins these two steps and is used for the initial fitting of parameters on the training set xx, but it also returns a transformed x′
+* fit_transform() joins these two steps and is used for the initial fitting of parameters on the training set xx,
+* but it also returns a transformed x′

-x′.
-Internally, it just calls first fit() and then transform() on the same data.
+* internally, it just calls first fit() and then transform() on the same data.

 # MATPLOTLIB
 ## No block plots